Most popular

 In 180 BC, the Dalmatians declared themselves independent of the Illyrian king Gentius, who kept his capital at Scodra.
 The Romans defeated Gentius, the last king of Illyria, at Scodra in 168 BC and captured him, bringing him to Rome in 165 BC.
 Four client-republics were set up, which were in fact ruled by Rome.

-READ ALSO: What is the formula for finding COP?
+READ ALSO: What is responsive supply chain?

 What happened in 1995 in the Bosnian War?